Vtrana/VS_project2/README.md

 ORF sequences are "scrapped" and uploaded from the Origene.com web page.

-All created sequences saved in a fasta format in new "cloned_seq.txt" file located in the working directory.
+All created sequences saved in a fasta format in new "cloned_seq.txt" file located in the "supp_files" folder.

 ## Installation of required libraries (Windows)
 pip install urllib3